Favourited 1514 times

 Teaching experience is greatly appreciated but if you are new to teaching, don't worry, a good standard of English, and enthusiasm and a commitment to help the kids are all that we require.
 We need volunteers who are adaptable, as numbers of students, and volunteers, fluctuate throughout the year.

-Lessons can include role-playing, singing songs, conversation and any other ideas you have.
+Lessons can include role-playing, singing songs, conversation and other ideas you have.
 There is a curriculum for each level, and a monthly lesson plan for volunteers to follow.
-We ask each teacher to keep a record of what they've taught, and how the lesson was received by the students, every day in the appropriate level's log book so that we can monitor each student's progress.
+Teachers keep a record of what they've taught, and how the lesson was received by the students, every day in the appropriate level's log book so that we can monitor each student's progress.

 If you have good basic computer and typing skills, our students would love to learn.